How Weighted Blankets Can Help Kids With Autism: An Expert’s Opinion

 How Does A Weighted Blanket Help Autism?

-Based on Bernadine’s expert insights, here are three ways our weighted blanket for kids with autism – the Nappling – can help ease ASD-related sleep struggles, anxiety, and improve attention span.
+Based on Bernadine’s expert insights, here are three ways our weighted blanket for autism – the Nappling – can help kids ease ASD-related sleep struggles, anxiety, and improve attention span.

 Autistic children typically have trouble sleeping.
 A 2019 study shows autistic preschoolers are twice as likely to have sleep problems than children without ASD.
 Supporting Bernadine’s illustration of how weighted blankets are a natural solution to a sleepless situation, Autism Speaks (the largest autism advocacy organization in the US) also recommends sleeping under weight, as a way to improve sleep in children with autism.